 The cat has to make a positive decision to extend the claws so that they become visible and start fully functioning.
 In a strict sense this means the claws are protrusible or protractile not retractile or retractable.

 The difference between protractile and retractile is important in this instance.
 If the claws were retractable the cat would have to take positive steps and use his muscles to retract his claws for hours on end.
 This would be impractical and a waste of energy as the claws are normal tucked away.
 They are used for emergencies, stretching and when scratching, for instance.
+And, importantly, when a cat uses therefore paws to restrain prey.
+Cats clasp their prey animals using the claws on the toes of the forelegs.
+They are the only species of Carnivora which do this.
+They are well-known for their sharp claws.

 The claws of indoor/outdoor cats are usually less sharp on the forepaws because they are used often and come into contact with the ground and other objects frequently.
-As a result they become slightly blunted or simply slightly less sharp.
+As a result, they become slightly blunted or simply slightly less sharp.
 Indoor cats rest more which means there is less opportunity for the forepaws in particular to be blunted by day-to-day use.

 It is worse for elderly cats.
 Their claws can grow too long and into their paw pads causing harm and pain.
 Cat guardians need to inspect the paw pads of elderly cats regularly and trim them when necessary.